 This area has shown positive relationships with indicators of dysfunctional behavior such as:

-We all know that Kevin Garnet was a high energy guy and we know him as the good, high performing star that delivered.
-But, what people do not know, Kevin was unable to sleep before games because of his burning energy inside him.
+We all know that Kevin Garnet was a high-energy guy and we know him as a good, high-performing star that delivered.
+But, what people do not know, Kevin was unable to sleep before games because of the burning energy inside him.
 Kevin was just turned on the basketball so much.
-Doc Rivers was his coach and he knew for this problem that KG had.
+Doc Rivers was his coach and he knew about this problem that KG had.
 If you look at the games, Kevin was unable to get a bucket in the first 5 minutes of games because he couldn't control his shot due to high energy and burnout.
 Because of this, Doc gave him off-ball duties inside the first 5 minutes of the game so he can calm down a bit.

 This is what a good coach must do.
 He must know his players and he must create a good environment for them to be effective and to overcome their problems.